Hiking the Summit Peak Trail in Stone Mountain Provincial Park

 Click here to open a large version of the panoramic photo below in a new window.
 It shows about 180 degrees of the view to the north from the summit.
 Mount St. Paul, 2,129 meters high, is to the left, the broad and roadless Dunedin River Valley in the center, and the Alaska Highway is visible to the far right.

-The hike back down from the summit was quick, and I wasn’t ready for the experience to end yet, so at treeline, I left the trail and dropped down to the creek.
-The snow melt was almost finished so there was little water flowing, but on the hike up I had seen some lovely pools that I wanted a closer look at.
+I wasn’t ready for the experience to end yet, though, so at treeline, I left the trail and dropped down to the creek.
+The snow melt was almost finished so there was little water flowing, but the pools I had seen on the hike up were even more lovely up close.
 On the far side of the creek is a little-used trail – from descriptions I’ve found online, that could be another route to the summit of Mount St. Paul.

-I took 190 photos during the 5½ hours I spent on the trail.
+I took 190 photos during the 5ยฝ hours I spent on the trail.
 Not only was the Summit Peak Trail one of the finest day-hikes I’ve ever done, it has convinced me that the Summit Lake campground needs to be my base for several days, for more hiking, to drive the 4-wheel-drive road to the microwave tower, and just to sit still and soak up the majesty of the Northern Rockies.